flaxandteal/dp-compose/README.md

 Run ```docker-compose up``` to create docker containers for all required backing services.
 Using the ``` ./run.sh ``` script does the same thing.

+## CMD
+The ONS website and CMD both require Elastic search but (annoyingly) require different versions.
+The `docker-compose.yml` will start 2 instances.

+**Note:** The default ports for Elastic search is usually `9200` & `9300` however in order to avoid a port conflict when running 2 different versions on the same box at the same time the CMD instance is set to use ports `10200` & `10300`.

+:warning: **Gotcha Warning** :warning: You'll need to overwrite your ES config for the `dp-search-builder` and `dp -search-api` to use ports `10200` & `10300` to ensure sure its using the correct instance.

 ## Postgres

 **Important**: Zebedee requires _**Postgres 9.6**_.